BenRogersWPG/WebSearch/README.md

 - Add `webSearch.addToSelectedText` to the extension's walkthrough?
 - Add `webSearch.keepSearchBarOpen` to the extension's walkthrough?
 - Add ability to run extension from selected text in the terminal
-- Add links from extension settings mentioning other settings
 - Add support for more autocomplete search engine sources
 - Code a new setting to control user-defined search verbs
 - Translate the extension to other languages